PostgreSQL Specific Features

 Of course, this all works only within one microshard.
 You can't use JOINS or WITH statements targeting different microshards.

-Continue reading: Query Planner Hints.
+Continue reading: [query-planner-hints](https://docs.ent-framework.net/advanced/query-planner-hints "mention").